 Unfortunately, a lot of the drama in such shows hinges on the odds being massively unequal: the villains always seem to have the heroes at a substantial disadvantage.
 To set a villain apart from being an Ineffectual Sympathetic Villain or otherwise being comedic, they are usually built up as the equal or superior to all of the heroes, a serious threat to their team.
 Often, they're far and away the strongest of the Evil Minions our heroes have faced thus far.

 And then they switch sides, and they lose their powers.
 Suddenly, they're not substantially stronger than the others, and may be less powerful than the leader of the heroes.
-From a story telling perspective, it's more dramatic to have the villains stronger than the heroes.
+From a story telling perspective, it's more dramatic to have the villains be a threat to our heroes.
 But if the reformed villain remains more powerful than the hero, then the villain will outshine the hero and solve problems that the hero is supposed to solve.
-The depowering of the villain is a sort of Deus Exit Machina to force the hero to have a difficult struggle.
+The depowering of the villain prevents the heroes from dominating their opponents.

 There are a number of possible, rational justifications for why a villain-turned-ally is suddenly weaker than before: